kennygrant/bestiary/templates.md

 ## The line eater

 If you need to add newlines in your template for legibility (for example when outputing many columns of csv), you can invoke the line eater with the - symbol beside the braces (either start or end braces).
-Thus the template:
+The template:

 ```go
 {{- .One }}
 {{- .Two -}}
 ```

 will output the values with whitespace removed: